-Our paper builds on the literature in the field of growth and development.
-There is a large body of literature that studies how structural change and growth are related in the development process, including Caselli and Coleman (2001); Glomm (1992); Gollin, Parente, and Rogerson (2002); Laitner (2000); and Lucas (2004).
-However, there has been relatively little work within this literature focusing on developing economies in general and India in particular.
+Our paper is related to two literatures in the field of growth and development.
+First, there is a large literature that studies how structural change and growth are related in the development process (see for example Caselli and Coleman (2001), Glomm (1992), Gollin, Parente and Rogerson (2002), Laitner (2000), Lucas (2004)).
+However, there has been relatively little work within this literature focusing on developing countries in general and India in particular.

-There is also a large body of literature studying the effects of infrastructure investment on economic growth.
-Usually these types of analyses are carried out in a one-sector growth model with an aggregate production function, often of the Cobb-Douglas kind.
-Examples here include Barro (1990); Turnovsky and Fischer (1995); Turnovsky (1996); Glomm and Ravikumar (1994, 1997); Eicher (2000); Agénor and Moreno-Dodson (2006); Agénor (2008); Ott and Turnovsky (2006); and Angelopoulos, Economides, and Kammas (2007); among others.
+Second, there is a large literature studying the effects of infrastructure investment on economic growth.
+Usually these types of analyses are carried out in a one sector growth model with an aggregate production function, often of the Cobb-Douglas kind.
+Examples here include Barro (1990), Turnovsky and Fischer (1995) Turnovsky (1996), Glomm and Ravikumar (1994, 1997), Eicher (2000), Agenor and Morena-Dodson (2006), Agenor (2008), Ott and Turnovsky (2006), Angelopoulus, Economides and Kammas (2007) and many others.
 There are also many empirical studies to go along with the above theoretical investigations.
-Examples of such empirical papers include Barro (1990), Ai and Cassou (1995), Holtz-Eakin (1994), and Lynde and Richmond (1992).
-To the extent that infrastructure is often seen as being strategic to development, these papers do not discuss how infrastructure spending should be financed across sectors or whether the agriculture sector should be taxed.
+Examples of such empirical papers include papers by Barro (1990), Ai and Cassou (1995), Holtz-Eakin (1994), and Lynde and Richmond (1992).8 To the extent that infrastructure is often seen as being strategic to development, these papers do not discuss how infrastructure spending should be financed across sectors, or whether the agriculture sector be taxed.